idolize/untold-stories/README.md

 A version of the application is deployed on RedHat OpenShift at the following URL: [http://untold-stories.rhcloud.com](http://untold-stories.rhcloud.com/)

 The application has different settings for a production environment than a development environment: for example the listening port may be different or the level of debug statements may be different.
-Rather than hardcode the environment in the application code (which would require maintaing multiple versions of the code), the environment variable `$NODE_ENV` is set to "production" or "development" accordingly (if it is not set then it defaults to development).
+Rather than hardcode the environment in the application code (which would require maintaining multiple versions of the code), the environment variable `$NODE_ENV` is set to "production" or "development" accordingly (if it is not set then it defaults to development).
 This is a standard practice among NodeJS applications.

 Note: OpenShift support for Websockets is still in preview mode.
 As such, it [requires that all websocket connections be created on port 8000](https://www.openshift.com/blogs/paas-websockets) rather than the normal web port.